Overview

 DNS cache

-A router might have DNS cache enabled, which decreases resolving time for DNS requests from clients to remote servers.
+A router might have DNS cache enabled, which decreases the resolving time for DNS requests from clients to remote servers.
 In case DNS cache is not required on your router or another router is used for such purposes, disable it:

 /ip dns set allow-remote-requests=no

-Other client services
+Other clients services

 RouterOS might have other services enabled (they are disabled by default RouterOS configuration).
 MikroTik caching proxy, socks, UPnP, and cloud services: